ByteOps02/Expense_Tracker/README.md

 # Expense Tracker

-A comprehensive, full-stack web application for personal finance management, designed to help users track income, manage expenses, and monitor budgets with an intuitive and responsive interface.
+A comprehensive, full-stack web application for personal finance management, designed to help users track income, manage expenses, and perform deep monthly financial analytics with an intuitive and responsive interface.
 Built with modern technologies and deployed on Vercel for seamless scalability.
 ---

 ## Key Features